johnnyw66/SAP2/README.md

 .org 0
 :start
-    movwi sp,0xffff   ; since SP is set to 0 on  reset - we don't really need this! ld r0,count
+    movwi sp,0xffff   ; since SP is set to 0 on  reset - we don't really need this!
+                      ; a push will decrement SP before placing the low byte ;of the return address on the stack ld r0,count
     call display
     hlt